-I prefer to cook this soup on high because it ensures that the beans will become tender within 5 hours.
-You can cook this bean soup on low, but the cooking time becomes longer and more variable.
+In a slow cooker, I prefer to cook bean soup on HIGH because it ensures that the beans will become tender within a reasonable amount of time.
+You can cook this bean soup on LOW, but the cooking time becomes longer and more variable.

 You can serve 15 bean soup with toppings such as hot sauce, sour cream or grated cheese.

 Leftovers keep really well for up to 5 days.
 You can freeze the soup for up to 3 months.

 Instant Pot Instructions

 This recipe was tested in a 6-quart pressure cooker.